tahowallet/extension/README.md

 .github/ # GitHub-specific tooling

 package.json      # private extension package
-webpack.config.js # Webpack build for extension
+webpack.config.ts # Webpack build for extension

 src/ # extension source files
-  background.js # entry file for the background extension script; should be
+  background.ts # entry file for the background extension script; should be
                 # minimal and call in to @tallyho/tally-wallet
-  ui.js         # entry file for the frontend UI; should be minimal and bind
+  ui.ts         # entry file for the frontend UI; should be minimal and bind
                 # the functionality in @tallyho/tally-ui

 dist/ # output directory for builds